The Sinai desert splits the two continents of Africa and Asia.

 There is no malaria in the Sinai region.

-If you are feeling unwell please let our representative Michelle know and she will arrange for a doctor to come and see you (24 hrs).
+If you are feeling unwell please let our representative Amr know and he will arrange for a doctor to come and see you (24 hrs).
 There are excellent doctors and dentists in Dahab, they are not too expensive and will give you a receipt to claim on your insurance.

 Dehydration is common.
 It is exacerbated by caffeine and alcohol.
 It is wise to drink as much water as you can comfortably manage!
 The recommended daily water intake is 2-3 large bottles and 4-6 bottles for divers.
 Please do not drink the tap water!